politrons/LetsGO/README.md

  # Let's GO
 Examples of the most important features of this languages.

-In order to follow example, it's better read from top to bottom of the page.
+In order to follow examples, it's better read from top to bottom of the page.

 Is this repo useful?
 Please ⭑Star this repository and share the love.